aniravi24/typefusion/README.md

 ## Effect Integration

 Typefusion is built with [Effect](https://effect.website).
 Refer to the reference docs for details on Effect-suffixed functions and their usage.
 Most of the time, you just need to suffix the types and functions with `Effect` to use them.
 For example, `typefusionRef` becomes `typefusionRefEffect`, `TypefusionDbScript` becomes `TypefusionDbScriptEffect`, and `run` becomes `runEffect`.
+The `typefusion` library export is `typefusionEffect`.

 ## Troubleshooting